 Go to office.com/launch/Excel/.

+Locate the CSV file in your computer's default download location.
 Drag and drop the CSV file from your computer into the Excel web app.

-In the popup that appears, click Change location to specify which folder to store the file in.
+In the pop-up that appears, click Change location to specify which folder to store the file in.

 Click Upload.